avicennaresearch/ema_software_map/README.md

 process, we create a list of all URLs we visited.
 The list is stored in a text file under the `sitemaps` directory.
 Then we add all of these URLs to the ChangeDetection to be checked every other day.
-If any changes, we get an email and update the content of the comparison JSON file, which in turn will update the sheet.
+If any changes, we get an email and update the content of the JSON file, which in turn will update the sheet.

 This way the sheet will remain up-to-date all the time.